-This BLOG On Requirements Of Having Two FHA Loans At The Same Time Was UPDATED On December 25th, 2017
+This BLOG On Two FHA Loans At The Same Time Mortgage Guidelines Was UPDATED On January 13th, 2019

-- FHA mortgages is not intended for second homes, vacation homes, nor investment homes
+- FHA mortgages are not intended for second homes, vacation homes, nor investment homes

-- Since a homeowner lives mainly at their owner occupied primary residence, FHA only restricts home buyers to only one FHA loan at one time
+- Since a homeowner lives mainly at their owner-occupied primary residence, HUD, the parent of FHA, only restricts home buyers to only one FHA loan at one time

 - However, there are exceptions and there are times where homeowners can have Two FHA Loans At The Same Time